 This point sort of piggybacks on the previous section.
 Every person is different and has unique sleeping preferences.
-You don't have to buy the most expensive bed out there.
-It's about finding the right mattress that you find comfortable and supportive.
-That might mean that although you are financially well off, a mattress on the cheaper end of the spectrum that doesn't have a big brand name may work just fine for you.
+You don't have to buy the most expensive bed out there to get something that’s exactly what you need.
+It's about finding the right mattress for you specifically, one that you find comfortable and supportive.
+That could mean that, although you are financially well off, a mattress on the cheaper end of the spectrum without a big brand name may work just fine for you.
 Don't overthink it.

 Don't Go Too Cheap

-The name says it all.
-Yes, you can likely find a solid mattress at a moderate price point but there is a certain cutoff point.
-I'd generally recommend staying away from mattresses that are priced below $500 (queen size).
-Once you drop below that point, the quality starts to drop off significantly.
-It's hard for mattress companies to make a quality mattress and still turn a profit offering beds under this mark.
-However, I say this assuming you are shopping for your own personal mattress that you will sleep on almost every night for 8-10 years.
-If you're just purchasing a mattress for a guest room, be my guest (pun intended).
+The title says it all.
+Yes, you can likely find a solid mattress at a moderate price point, but there is a certain cutoff point.
+We’d generally (not always, but usually) recommend staying away from mattresses that are priced under $500 for a queen size.
+Once you drop below that price point, the quality starts to drop off significantly.
+It's hard for mattress companies to make a quality mattress and still turn a profit when they’re offering beds under this mark.
+However, we say this assuming you are shopping for your own personal mattress that you will sleep on almost every night for eight to 10 years.
+If you're just purchasing a mattress for a guest room, well, go ahead and browse the under $500 (or even under $300) selection.
 You can find a lot of cheap mattresses to get the job done for one or two nights a month.
-The Zinus Green Tea mattress is a good option for a guest bedroom.
+For example, the Zinus Green Tea mattress is a good option for a guest bedroom.

 We Recommend: $800-$1,000 Budget

-I'd recommend starting with a $800-$1,000 budget if you're looking for a queen mattress.
+We'd recommend starting with a $800-$1,000 budget if you're looking for a queen mattress.
 Most of the reputable online mattress brands are priced within this range.
 You'll find you have plenty of high-quality options to choose from no matter what kind of sleeper you are.
-If you're looking for something smaller, obviously this range decreases by about $200 or if you're looking for a king the range increases by about $150-$200.
+If you're looking for a smaller mattress size, this range decreases by about $200, and if you're looking for a king size, the range increases by about $150-$200.

 What Type of Sleeper Are You?

 Choosing a mattress that suits your specific sleeping style is crucial.
-If you don't you purchase the right mattress, you likely won't get the proper support, pressure relief, etc. which will lead to restless nights of sleep and possibly aches and pain.
-There are three primary sleeping positions - back, stomach and side.
-Then there are also people who are considered combination sleepers who rotate between all three positions throughout the night.
+If you don't purchase the right mattress, you likely won't get the proper support, pressure relief, etc., which will lead to restless nights of sleep and possibly aches and pain.
+There are three primary sleeping positions—back, stomach, and side.
+Then there are also people who are considered combination sleepers because they rotate between all three positions throughout the night.
 Each sleeping position has its own set of needs and firmness requirements.

 This sleeping position can take a couple different forms.
-Maybe you have your legs straight, maybe their curled up, maybe one leg is straight and one is curled, etc. Regardless, your shoulders and your hips on whatever side you're laying will be exerting a lot of pressure on the mattress.
-In this instance though, it's preferable if the mattress has a little more give (i.e. it's on the softer side).
+Maybe you have your legs straight, maybe they’re curled up, maybe one leg is straight and one is curled, etc. Regardless, your shoulders and your hips of the side you're laying on will be exerting more pressure on the mattress.
+In this instance, though, it's preferable if the mattress has a little more give (i.e. it's on the softer side).
 A firmer mattress will cause pain points in your shoulders and hips.
-You'd rather have a mattress that offers more pressure relief and that contours to your body.
-However, it's still important you don't sag too much.
-Again, you still want your spine to be properly aligned but it's nice to have a little more comfort around your shoulders and hips.
+It will be better to have a mattress that offers more pressure relief and that contours to your body.
+However, it's still important that the bed’s surface doesn't sag too much.
+Again, you still want your spine to be properly aligned, but it's nice to have a little more comfort around your sleep-side shoulder and hip.
 Overall, we'd recommend going with a mattress in the medium-soft to medium range on the firmness scale if you sleep on your side.

-As such, we recommend going with a mattress that is in the medium range of the firmness scale.
-This will hopefully give you that nice balance between soft and comfortable and firm and supportive.
+As such, we recommend going with a mattress that is in the medium range on the firmness scale.
+This will hopefully give you that nice balance between soft and comfortable, and firm and supportive.

 Couples who have different sleeping preferences can be a tricky subject.
-Obviously, each person has their own needs and will want a mattress to suit their exact sleeping preference but there's only one bed.
-Really, there's only two solutions in this instance.
+Obviously, each person has their own needs and will want a mattress to suit their exact sleeping preference, but there's only one bed.
+Really, there are only two solutions in this instance.

-The first is that you can go with a bed that's ideal for combination sleepers (i.e. it offers enough pressure for side sleepers while also being firm enough for back and stomach sleepers).
-Again, you'll want to look for a mattress that lands somewhere near the medium range on the firmness scale.
+The first is that you go with a bed that's ideal for combination sleepers (i.e. it offers enough pressure for side sleepers while also being firm enough for back and stomach sleepers).
+As we mentioned in the combination sleepers section, you'll want to look for a mattress that lands somewhere near the medium range on the firmness scale.

 Your Weight Makes A Difference

-This is a subject a lot of people overlook when shopping for mattresses but your weight actually makes a big difference when it comes to perceived feel, firmness and pressure relief.
-As I mentioned above, there's no uniform mattress that works for everyone.
+This is a subject a lot of people overlook when shopping for mattresses, but your weight actually makes a big difference when it comes to perceived feel, firmness, and pressure relief.
+As we mentioned above, there's no one mattress that works for everyone.
 There's no algorithm that spits out the perfect mattress.
 Every person is unique and will have different opinions as to how a mattress feels.
-However, with that said, here's a few guidelines to keep in mind based on your weight.
+However, with that said, here are a few guidelines to keep in mind based on your weight.

 (150 pounds or less)

-People under 150 pounds exert less force and pressure and thus mattresses will feel a little on the firmer side of the spectrum.
-If you fall into this category, you'll generally want to add to the the firmness scale a little because the scale we use is based on an average size person (170-180 pounds).
-For example, if you're a light side sleeper, you'll most likely want to look at mattresses that fall in the soft to medium-soft range because to light sleepers they will feel more like medium-soft to medium.
-If you're a light back or stomach sleeper, you'll most likely want to check out mattresses in the medium range because they'll feel more like medium-firm to light sleepers.
+People under 150 lb exert less force and pressure on a sleep surface, which is why mattresses will feel a little on the firmer side of the spectrum.
+If you fall into this weight category, you'll generally want to read the firmness scale as reporting softer than what you’ll experience.
+The scale we use is based on an average sized person (150-180 lb).
+For example, if you're a lightweight side sleeper, you'll most likely want to look at mattresses that fall in the soft to medium-soft range because folks with smaller builds will find those options to feel more like medium-soft to medium.
+If you're a lightweight back or stomach sleeper, you'll most likely want to check out mattresses in the medium range because they'll feel closer to medium-firm.